seatable/seatable-scripts/manual/python/columns.md

 base.insert_column(table_name, column_name, column_type, column_key=None, column_data=None)
 ```

+* table_name: the name or ID of the table
 * column_key: the key of column after which the new column will be inserted, it will be appended to the last column by default
 * column_type: please refer to [constants](constants.md)
 * column_data: config info of column, required for link-type column, optional for other type columns